-DESCRIPTION OF THE SECOND AND THIRD YEAR COURSES\
+DESCRIPTION OF THE SECOND-AND THIRD-YEAR COURSES\

 2750 ACCOUNTING FOR LAWYERS (2) This course provides a survey of common business problems encountered by the financial lawyer, including analysis of the component parts of financial statements and of the legal problems created by the public's unknowing reliance on them as an accurate report of the success or failure of business operations.
 (A student who has completed more than six hours of accounting will not be permitted to elect this course.)
 3700 ADMINISTRATIVE LAW (3) This course provides a study of the processes of decision making by administrative agencies and their control by legislators and courts.
 It centers on the tension between the need for delegation of power to agencies sufficient to ensure effective government, and the need to limit that power and protect the citizen from government oppression and fairness.
 The course focuses particularly on administrative procedure and deals with the concept of administrative discretion and the constitutional, statutory and commonlaw doctrines that control discretion in administrative decision making.
 Also considered are contemporary issues that bear upon the fairness of governmental action, e.g., right to notice and hearing, confrontation of witnesses, ex parte communications, institutional decisions, combination of functions.
 2762 ADVANCED CORPORATE TAX (2) This course studies advanced problems in corporate taxation.
 Particular topics include liquidations, collapsible corporations, corporate reorganizations and divisions.
 Prerequisite: Federal Income Taxation of Corporations.
-2767 ADVANCED CRIMINAL PROCEDURE (2) The selected topics for in-depth study in this course include the following: grand jury and other pre-trial matters; post conviction remedies; corrections and sentencing.
-3708 ADVANCED LEGAL RESEARCH (3) Following a review of basic research procedures, with emphasis on primary source materials, bibliographic research is conducted in the areas of legislative materials, including legislative histories, administrative materials and sources of the law.
-Emphasis is placed on the availability and use of treatises, forms, records and briefs, microforms and other materials used in practice.
+2767 ADVANCED CRIMINAL PROCEDURE (2) This course will examine complex legal issues arising from criminal prosecutions, organized along the procedural stages of a typical criminal prosecution.
+Investigative issues, including wire-tapping and the use of the grand jury to conduct investigations will be examined.
+Legal issues relating to the drafting of the charging instrument, and the applicability of statutory schemes to actual criminal conduct will be reviewed.
+Right to counsel, the roles of the prosecutor and defense counsel, discovery techniques and trial tactics will also be examined.
+Sentencing issues and postconviction remedies will be studied.
+Several practical exercises in drafting of an indictment and preparing a case for trial will be included.
+3708 ADVANCED LEGAL RESEARCH (3) Following a review of basic research procedures, with emphasis on primary source materials, bibliographic research is conducted in the areas of legislative materials, including legislative histories, administrative materials, and sources of the law.
+Emphasis is placed on the availability and use of treatises, forms, records and briefs, microforms, and other materials used in practice.
 Attention is also directed toward the establishment and use of law office libraries.
 Enrollment is limited and requires permission of the instructor.
 2768 ADVANCED PATENT LAW SEMINAR (2) This course is specifically directed at students who intend to practice in the field of Patent Law.
-It is recommended only for students who have completed the Patent Law Course and who have an undergraduate education in science or engineering which will qualify them for the field.
-The course will be practice oriented and will address both Patent Office and Federal Court practice. \Not all courses are offered each semester or each academic year.
+It is recommended only for students who have completed the Patent Law Course and who have an undergraduate education in science or engineering which will \Not all courses are offered each semester or each academic year.
 The number of credits for each course is indicated next to the course title.
 The number of credits is subject to change.